-The minimum financial requirements for a temporary residency visa are either income of 300 times the Mexican minimum wage (as of 2020, $123.22 pesos per day) for the previous six months, or, if using savings/investments, it's 5,000 times the Mexican minimum wage for the previous 12 months.
-This means if you are using income, it’s an income of $36,966 pesos per month for the previous six months.
-For savings/investments, it’s a balance in your account of $616,100 pesos for the previous 12 months.
-You find the specific amount for your currency by dividing this by the peso exchange rate at the time you're applying.
+The minimum financial requirements for a temporary residency visa are either an income of 300 times the Mexican minimum wage (as of 2022, $172.87 pesos per day) for the previous six months, or, if using savings/investments, it's 5,000 times the Mexican minimum wage in your bank accounts for the previous 12 months.
+This means if you are using income, you need to show proof of earning an income of at least $51,861 pesos per month for the previous six months.
+For savings/investments, you must have had a balance in your account of at least $864,350 pesos for the previous 12 months.
+You can find the specific amount for your currency by dividing this by the peso exchange rate at the time you're applying.
 This amount varies a little by consulate which is why you'll want to visit the consulate's website to see what that specific consulate is requiring.
 Consulate "shopping" is allowed although some consulates will only serve people that live in the area.

-A Mexican permanent resident visa is just that, permanent.
+Mexican permanent residency is just that, permanent.
 There is no need to renew it.
-This visa has higher financial requirements than the temporary resident visa.
-Many consulates will not give out permanent residency visas except to people who have pension income.
-Do not argue with the consulate.
-Simply come in on a temporary visa and switch to permanent either at renewal time (the financial requirements must be met) or after four years (no further proof of income required).
+Permanent residency has higher financial requirements than temporary residency.
+Many consulates will not give out permanent residency visas, except for people who have pension income.
+Don't argue with the consulate.
+Simply come in on a temporary visa and switch to permanent either at renewal time (the financial requirements must be met) or after four years (no further proof of income is required).

-The minimum financial requirements for a permanent residency visa are either income of 500 times the Mexican minimum wage (as of 2020, $123.22 pesos per day) for the previous six months, or, if using savings/investments, it’s 20,000 times the Mexican minimum wage for the previous 12 months.
-This means if you are using income, it’s an income of $61,610 pesos per month for the previous six months.
-For savings/investments, it’s a balance in your account of $2,464,400 pesos for the previous 12 months.
-You find the specific amount for your currency by dividing this by the peso exchange rate at the time you're applying.
+The minimum financial requirements for a permanent residency visa are either an income of 500 times the Mexican minimum wage (as of 2022, $172.87 pesos per day) for the previous six months, or, if using savings/investments, 20,000 times the Mexican minimum wage for the previous 12 months.
+This means that if you are using income, you must have proof of earning an income of $86,435 pesos per month for the previous six months.
+For savings/investments, you must be able to show a balance of $3,457,400 pesos in your account for the previous 12 months.
+You can find the specific amount for your currency by dividing this by the peso exchange rate at the time you're applying.
 This amount varies a little by consulate which is why you'll want to visit the consulate's website to see what that specific consulate is requiring.
-Consulate "shopping" is allowed although some consulates will only serve people that live in the area.
+Consulate "shopping" is allowed although some consulates will only serve people that live in their area.

 Finalizing Your Residency

-Once you are approved by the consulate and have your visa in your passport, you have 180 days to enter Mexico to finish getting your residency.
-After entering Mexico, you have 30 days to get to Mexican immigration (INM) to finish the process.
+Once you are approved by the consulate and have your visa in your passport, you have six months to enter Mexico to finish getting your residency.
+After entering Mexico, you have 30 days to get to Mexican immigration (INM) to begin finalizing your residency.
 You must use the INM office closest to where you will be living.
-Note that finishing the process may take anywhere from a week to several months, during which time you are not allowed to leave Mexico without written permission.
+Note that finalizing your residency can take a week or two, during which time you are not allowed to leave Mexico without written permission.

-When you enter Mexico after getting your residency visa, you will get an FMM ("tourist visa”).
-When you are filling this out, write either RESIDENTE TEMPORAL or RESIDENTE PERMANENTE (whichever applies) across the top in big block letters.
+When you enter Mexico after getting your residency visa, you will get an FMM ("tourist visa") if you are entering at a port of entry still issuing paper FMMs.
+When you are filling this out, write either RESIDENTE TEMPORAL (temporary residency) or RESIDENTE PERMANENTE (permanent residency), whichever applies, across the top in big block letters.
+Use whatever address you will be staying at.
+Mark the purpose of your trip as "other."
 Show the immigration agent the visa in your passport.
 This is very important as you DO NOT want to enter Mexico as a tourist, which cancels the visa you just paid for!
 The agent will know what to do.
-He/she will give you 30 days on the FMM and mark the CANJE (“change”) box.
-You turn in this FMM with your initial application to finalize your residency.
+He/she will give you 30 days on the FMM and mark the CANJE ("exchange") box.
+You will turn in this FMM with your initial application to finalize your residency with INM.

 Leaving Mexico During Visa Processing

 To get this letter, you must go to INM at least five working days prior to the date you need to travel with a completed application and proof of travel (e.g., plane ticket).
-There is a fee of $437 pesos (as of 2020) for this.
+There is a fee of $484 pesos (as of 2022).
 You will be able to pick-up your letter in five days.
-You present this letter at the INM window at the airport (instead of your residency card because you don't have one yet) when you go to get your travel FMM.
+Present this letter at the INM window at the airport (instead of your residency card because you don't have one yet) when you go to get your travel FMM.
 If traveling by land, you would need to find the INM office at the border and get a travel FMM from them.

 As you can see, obtaining legal residency in Mexico is possible and not that difficult compared to some other countries.
-There is certainly no reason you can't live your dream of living in this warm and welcoming country.
+There is certainly no reason you can't have your dream of living in this warm and welcoming country!